Jc-alt logo

 return partitionIndex

-# space complexity: recursion stack for in place partitioning on average O(log m)
+# sc: recursion stack for in place partitioning on average O(log m)

 def quickSelectBinarySearchHelper(left, right, finalPartitionMarker):